ShivankChopra/Decentralized-Crowdfunding-Campaign-Etherium/README.md

 # Decentralized-Crowdfunding-Campaign-Etherium
-Smart contract that simulated a decentralized crowdfunding
+Smart contract that simulates a decentralized crowdfunding